Lower the volume of videos and music when using the Google Assistant

 - In the top right corner of the device card, tap the device card menu Settings.

 - Under "Lower volume when listening", tap the checkbox or slide the slider off .

 Unsupported functionalityCurrently this feature won’t work when you're casting content in the following ways:

 - If you’re casting music on a group of Cast devices.

 - If you started casting content on a TV or speaker using a mobile phone and not your voice.

 - When casting content on an Android TV devices with fixed volume (e.g. Nexus Player)

 - When casting content on a Chromecast built-in speaker or TV, or Android TV running Chromecast firmware version older than 1.25.
 Here's how to check your firmware version.

 - For TV shows and movies when playback is done at 5.1 surround sound.

 Note: For Android TVs running firmware version older than 1.27, when this feature is on, you won’t be able to change the volume of the TV using Google Home ("Ok Google, set volume to 50% on <device name>").
-To use voice commands, turn off the feature using the steps below.
+To use voice commands, turn off the feature using the steps above.